firegods/Dimensions/README.md

 A Neat, sweet, professional, Material Design based Manager cum Template (for CPPS)

 #Build
-This is the latest Insider Preview of Dimensions Manager.
-Built 231, v0.34
+This is the latest Dim(ie, build or relase) of Dimensions Manager.
+Dimensions-1001, v1.1-Stable

 #Usage
 * You need to download and Place required Images and files from rile5.